DevExpress/devextreme-documentation/concepts/05 Widgets/PieChart/15 Point Labels/10 Resolve Overlapping.md

 ---

 Another way to deal with overlapping labels is to hide all labels of a specific series once their count exceeds a certain limit.
 Mostly, this feature is useful if the series accepts new points at runtime.
-To specify the limit on point labels, assign a number to the [maxLabelCount](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/maxLabelCount.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/series/#maxLabelCount') option.
+To specify the limit on point labels, assign a number to the [maxLabelCount](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/maxLabelCount.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/series/#maxLabelCount') property.

 ---
 ##### jQuery